MV10/mv10.github.io/_posts/2018-01-31-net-core-class-library-dependency-injection.md

 }
 ```

-I take the approach of adding an extension for each namespace in the library, and then one big extension that pulls together all the namespace-level registrations.
+I usually take the approach of adding an extension for each namespace in the library, and then one big extension that pulls together all the namespace-level registrations.
 If your library is particularly complex, you may want to take a different approach, creating several extensions that register various logical commonly-used combinations of your namespaces.
 It's a decision to be made on a case-by-case basis.

 ```
 using Example.Library.Azure;